 If you are outfitting your RV kitchen for the first time, check the kitchen in your home to see what extras you may have on hand.

 - Corelle service for 6 has dishes that are light-weight, microwave-safe, and break and chip resistant, but if they go flying out of the cabinet after hitting a pothole, you may lose a few.
 (See number 6 on the list of 10 Mistakes You Don’t Want to Make in Your One-Butt Kitchen.)
 This 18-piece set has service for six, which includes dinner plates, bread plates, bowls, and soup/cereal bowls.

 - I have two Large Plastic Bowls in my one-butt kitchen.
-One is for salad, and the other contains produce that doesn’t need to be refrigerated, like onions, potatoes, and apples, which sits in the sink when we are driving.
+One is used as a serving bowl, and the other contains produce that doesn’t need to be refrigerated, like onions, potatoes, and apples, which sits in the sink when we are driving.
 You could also use Collapsible Prep/Storage Bowls.

 - Plastic stackable tumblers will take up less room in the cabinets.
 These tumblers come in several sizes.

 - This Stainless steel travel mug can be used for hot and cold beverages.
 It comes with 2 lids, a straw, and a cleaning brush.
-It’s a space saver in our one-butt kitchen since we used to have separate travel mugs for hot and cold drinks.
 Be sure that the base of the mug fits into your cup holder so you can enjoy your beverage on the road.
-The mugs come in several colors so you can each pick your favorite.

 - Double-wall insulated glasses are good for wine, cocktails, hot coffee, and other drinks.
-Even though these glasses are supposedly tough and durable, I wrap mine in the mesh sleeves that protect Asian pears.
+Even though these glasses are supposedly tough and durable, I’ve managed to break one.
+I store them in mesh sleeves that protect Asian pears.

 - This set of silverware and steak knives has service for 8 and some serving utensils.